Launch Recite Me assistive technology myaccountMyAccount login image

 A number of enforcement actions were taken against all offenders as a result of this work, as detailed on our enforcement page.

-Mediation Service
+Service highlights

-Community Safety HUBs
+Community safety HUBs

 The partnership approach to tackling anti-social behaviour continues through the Community Safety HUB meetings which take place across South Lanarkshire on a weekly basis.

-The HUB’s are attended by representatives from Police Scotland, the Scottish Fire and Rescue Service and Housing and Technical Resources.
+The HUBs are attended by representatives from Police Scotland, the Scottish Fire and Rescue Service and Housing and Technical Resources.
 Each week reports of anti-social behaviour are reviewed and actions are agreed by partners to tackle this.
-There is a focus from all partners to source a sustained outcome to prevent issues from either spreading or re-occurring.
+There is a focus from all partners to source a sustainable outcome to prevent issues from either escalating or re-occurring.
 The meetings review all incidents regardless of housing tenure and identify trends and hotspots of anti-social behaviour within each area.
 Plans on how these hotspots will be monitored are agreed by those in attendance and action is taken to reduce the disruption that this type of behaviour can cause.

 A range of issues are discussed and intelligence is provided from all partners as well as the Community Safety HUBs.
 The groups also feed into the Anti-Social Behaviour Strategic Implementation Group.